V. Process and Organization

 Earlier in this section we followed Mariah as she moved through the writing process.
 In this section, Mariah writes her introduction and conclusion for the same essay on media.
 Mariah incorporates some of the introductory elements into her introductory paragraph, which she previously outlined.
 Her thesis statement is underlined.

-Play Atari on a General Electric brand television set?
-Maybe watch Dynasty?
-Or read old newspaper articles on microfiche at the library?
-Thirty-five years ago, the average college student did not have many options when it came to entertainment in the form of technology.
+Ever watch and dance along to Sweating to the Oldies on a VHS?
+Drive along a running path watching a car’s odometer to figure out the length of a usual route?
 Fast forward to the twenty-first century, and the digital age has revolutionized the way people exercise, especially outside of gyms and recorded programs.
-In today’s rapidly evolving world of digital technology, consumers are bombarded with endless options for how they do most everything, from buying and reading books to taking and developing photographs.
-In a society that is obsessed with digital means of entertainment, it is easy for the average person to become baffled.
-Everyone wants the newest and best digital technology, but the choices are many and the specifications are often confusing, especially when it comes to exercise.
+In today’s rapidly evolving world of digital technology, consumers are bombarded with endless options for how they do most everything, from buying and reading books to taking photographs.
+In a society that is obsessed with digital means of doing everything, it is easy for the average person to become baffled.
+Everyone wants the newest and best digital technology for their purposes, but the choices are many and the specifications are often confusing, especially when it comes to exercise.
 Figuring out the best fitness tracker or smartwatch to use can be overwhelming.

 Writing a Conclusion